vidjinnangni/selfhosted-docker/npm/README.md

 ## Usage

+- Navigate to the folder
-- Copy the `.env` file and configure it
+- Open the `.env` file and configure it
-- Navigate to the folder, and run:
+- And run:

 ```bash
 docker compose up -d